- 1 and 1/2 cups warm water (between 100-110°F)

 - Cream cheese: combine all the ingredients in a small bowl.
 Whisk until smooth.

-- Slice, toast, and top with vegan maple cram cheese!
+- Slice, toast, and top with vegan maple cream cheese!
 Keep bagels in a sealed container at room temperature to maintain freshness. * To freeze them for later use, do so immediately after baking.

 Make Overnight: To make the dough overnight, on the first rise I cover and place in the fridge.
 In the morning, remove the dough from the refrigerator and let the dough rise for 45 minutes at room temperature.
 Then proceed with the remaining steps!